Glossary of Australian Investment and Apartment Development Terms

 Subscription Agreement: A document that is a promise by the LLC that owns the property to sell a specific number of shares to a limited partner at a specified price, and a promise by the limited partner to pay that price.

-Targeted Metrics: "targeted" or "projected" metric represents a developer's best estimate of that data point.
+Targeted Metrics: A "targeted" or "projected" metric represents a developer's best estimate of that data point.
 A targeted metric is typically calculated by means of financial modelling and based on a set of assumptions.
 Some examples are : Targeted IRR (internal rate of return): Targeted Equity Multiple; Targeted Cash Yield; Targeted Investment Period;

 Underwriting: The process of financially evaluating an apartment community to determine the projected returns and an offer price.